brianvanburken/brianvanburken.github.io/_posts/2021-12-06-a-more-sustainable-blog.md

 Instead, it wastes the users' mobile data and electricity in those cases.

 Hopefully, I have inspired you to think a bit more about a website's carbon footprint and start making small improvements.

+**Update(2022-06-05):** after a discussion with a UX-designer, I've tweaked the design to make it more readable and attractive.
+I still keep the lessons learned from the book in mind with the update.

 [1]: https://abookapart.com/products/sustainable-web-design
 [2]: https://gulpjs.com